 Alcohol abuse is very damaging to the heart and the abdominal organs.
 Even one session of excessive drinking can damage these organs, especially the heart.
-Like most addictions, alcohol abuse continues will inflict greater internal damage the longer it continues.
+Like most addictions, alcohol abuse will inflict greater internal damage the longer it continues.

 Alcohol’s Effects on the Heart

 The longer alcoholism continues, the higher the risk of a stroke or heart failure caused by impaired organ performance.
-For example, alcohol abuse can cause instances where the heart doesn’t beat in the proper rhythm and cannot process blood and oxygen effectively.
+For example, alcohol abuse can create instances where the heart doesn’t beat in the proper rhythm and cannot process blood and oxygen effectively.

-While atrial fibrillation (brief irregular heartbeat) is a relatively short-term concern, repeated occurrences caused by alcohol consumption directly contribute to higher risk of the following symptoms:
+While atrial fibrillation (brief, irregular heartbeat) is a relatively short-term concern, repeated occurrences caused by alcohol consumption directly contribute to higher risk of the following symptoms: